 3. Fresh, quality ingredients > fancy recipes.
 The photo above is from one of my favorite meals this year, a bone-in ribeye from US Wellness Meats.
 I simply seasoned with salt and pepper, rested it for 30 minutes, and threw it on a hot grill.

 This meal perfectly demonstrates that cooking doesn’t always have to be an involved, impressive affair.
+Another good example is my Cacao-Rubbed Steak recipe, pictured at the beginning of this article.
 In fact, I’d say half of the meals we eat at our house wouldn’t even be considered “cooking” or blog-worthy (one of my favorite go-to meals is broth-cooked rice, sardines, and furikake!).

 4. Don’t fear fruits.
 Unless you are attempting dramatic weight loss, fruit is your friend.
 Personally, I eat at least one or two servings of fruit a day, usually during breakfast (or a post-dinner treat).
 I tend to prefer berries over fruits; berries are packed with vitamins, fiber, and antioxidants, and have a generally lower sugar content than most other fruits.
 Cherries and kiwi aren’t bad either in terms of sugar compared to other fruits.
 Buy seasonally, locally, and grow your own if you have the time, climate, and inclination.